gerner/stellarpunk/designs/ideas.md

 Heatmap of universe-wide traffic: thicker, brighter links with high traffic.
 Holes or dark areas indicate low traffic for some reason.

+# Combat

+* Different kinds of torpedoes a la highfleet or cold waters (e.g. own sensors, home on enemy sensors, different search patterns)
+* Boost or afterburners to dodge projectiles a la highfleet

 # Comms Chatter